curious-discordian/python_ODEsolver/README.md

 You can pass multiple variables as well as these will simply become an anonymous function (lambda (x,y,z,...): return_value)

-From here on I'll provide 3 examples you can test out or be inspired by:
+From I'll provide 3 examples you can test out or be inspired by:
 - Particle on an elastic band/spring.
 - The Lorenz attractor (with animation suggestion)
 - SIZR (https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model